ambs/AntlrTutorial/Samples/README.md

 ### [Sample5.logo](./sample5.logo)

-Still using repeat, but incrementing a variable, showing how to set colors, in this case, grays from black to white.
+Still using repeat, but incrementing a variable, showing how to set colours, in this case, grays from black to white.
 Note that the online interpreter at https://www.calormen.com/jslogo/ does not support variables as parameters to the __setpencolor__ command.